kevinscud/react-native-system-setting/iOS.md

 # iOS

-Some functions are diabled by default:
+Some functions are disabled by default:

 * `switchWifi()`
 * `switchBluetooth()`